Podcast Monetization Strategies: Earn From Episode One

 Stop waiting for brand deals.
 Learn how to monetize your podcast from episode one by becoming your own sponsor with this simple, proven framework.

 Most podcasters launch their show dreaming of landing big brand deals.
 But waiting for sponsors to come to you is one of the slowest ways to make money from your podcast.
-The smartest podcast monetization move you can make right from the start?
-Become your own sponsor.
+Of all the podcast monetization strategies, the smartest move you can make right from the start is to become your own sponsor, and then layer the other strategies on top as you grow.

 Do Podcasts Make Money?
 Yes, But Not Always How You Think

 So you've just created a podcast and you're asking: how do podcasts make money?
 The honest answer is that podcasts make money in several ways, and traditional ad sponsorships are just one option.
-Podcast sponsorships, affiliate marketing, memberships, merchandise, and selling your own services all work.
-The question is which approach fits where you are right now.
+Podcast sponsorships, affiliate marketing, memberships, subscriptions, digital products, merchandise, and selling your own services all work.
+The question is which monetization method fits where you are right now.

 Are sponsors hard to find?
 Yes, especially early on.
-Brands typically want podcasters averaging thousands of downloads per episode before they'll talk.
-If you're growing on Spotify or building from scratch, that waiting game can take months.
+Advertisers typically want podcasters averaging thousands of downloads per episode before they'll talk.
+If you're growing on Spotify or Apple Podcasts from scratch, that waiting game can take months.
 Meanwhile your podcast earns nothing.

-Typical CPM rates sit around $18 for a 15-second pre-roll and $25 for a 60-second mid-roll.
-Those numbers only add up at serious scale.
-Without volume, ad money from sponsorships barely covers hosting costs.
+Typical podcast ad CPM rates sit around $18 for a 15-second pre-roll and $25 for a 60-second mid-roll, and dynamic ads inserted by podcast hosts scale with downloads.
+But that ad revenue only adds up at serious scale.
+Without volume, ad money from sponsorships barely covers hosting costs, which is why you should not wait on it to start monetizing.

 How to Monetize Your Podcast as Your Own Sponsor